 Antoine de Saint-Exúpery said in Wind, Sand, and Stars: “What saves a man is to take a step.
 Then another step.
 It is always the same step, but you have to take it.”
 So let’s take the next few steps together:

 - Accept It.
 It’s over, man.
 She’s gone.
 This is the hardest part for me.
 Even if she comes back, do you really want a girl who rejected you?
 You should never accept a girl who doubts your potential as a boyfriend.
 If Eva Longoria doesn’t see my potential, she doesn’t deserve me.
 If she dumped you for shit you need to clean out of your life, then you need to fix them independent of anybody else.

 Every time I catch myself thinking about her, I repeat out loud: “Neediness leaving the body.”
 Don’t wallow over your loss.
 Be thankful for the good times you shared, and use it as motivation to find the next girl!
 Your worth has nothing to do with her approval of you.
-If you think about it, we don’t really miss HER, we miss the IDEA of her.
-We miss a lost-wax casting of her; we don’t miss her as much as her effect on us.
+If you think about it, we don’t really miss her, we miss the idea of her.
+We miss a lost wax casting of her; we don’t miss her as much as we miss her effect on us.
 We miss being with someone who is attractive, smart, funny, and likes us.
 But guess what?
 That’s not her anymore.
 The irony is, if we ever end up with her again, it can only be because we prospered without her.